orbitmines/archive/projects/2030+? Project - Gamification.md

 ---

 - ""
-- [Optional] ""
+- [Optional] "Before "
 	- Work & Play.
 	- Work only. *Skip most dialogue and lore.*
 - "Understood.
 Other than myself, other NPCs (other non-players that is) will keep their interactions at a minimum.
-Only for tutorial purposes will we introduce dialogue."
+Only for purposes like tutorials will we introduce dialogue."

 ---